super-nexus/PSP/psp.md

     * List at least two platforms and describe the key properties of each

 * Web platform:
-    * Briefly describe the underlying technologies supporting the Web platform
+    * **Briefly describe the underlying technologies supporting the Web platform**
         HTML (hyper text mark up language) is a markup language for hyper text, which is a text that points to another resource
         HTTP -> is a client-server communication protocol where client sends the request and server responds with response.
 It has multiple methods: GET, POST, PUT, DELETE...
         URL -> is a unified way of referencing resources on the web
-    * What is Hypertext?
-Briefly describe its historical role in the Web.
+    * **What is Hypertext?
+Briefly describe its historical role in the Web.**
-        Hyper text is text that a points to another resource.
+        Hyper text is text that points to another resource.
         It got invented in the 1963 and by 1968 there were already exmaple usages of hyper text on local file storage systems.
 In 1989 Tim Berners Lee connected hyper text with url and http and with that created the www
     * What is WWW?
 List its main components.
         WWW is a service which runs on the internet.
 Main components already listed above